finc/vupy/README.md

 Dump binary MARC21 records from VuFind/SOLR.

-To download at most 100000 records in chunks of 20 records per SOLR request from `http://localhost:8983/solr/collection1` into MARC files with 500 records each, which are stored under `/tmp` with the prefix `coll1-`, run:
+For example, to download at most 100000 records in chunks of 20 records per SOLR request from `http://localhost:8983/solr/collection1` into MARC files with 500 records each, which are stored under `/tmp` with the prefix `coll1-`, run: